raamana/graynet/_sources/getstarted.rst.txt

 In both streams, in addition to the computation of pair-wise network-level features, ``graynet`` will help you compute ROI-wise statistics (individual, not pair-wise) for visualization (median thickness in PCG, or variance in GM density within amygdala), as well as to serve as a baseline for network-level features.

-The package has offers both :doc:`usage_cli` and an :doc:`API`, to better integrate with your workflow.
-However, the CLI is the recommended gateway.
+The package offers both :doc:`usage_cli` and an :doc:`API`, to better integrate with your workflow.
+However, the CLI is the recommended/most-tested gateway.

 For uniform processing across subjects, ``graynet`` needs: